CorneliusHuber/Boomingscalculator/README.md

+#BoomingsCalculator

 As I have been bored and needed to learn Java I started this as a fun little hobby project to practice a bit.
 This was in December 2016.
 Now it is 2018 and I can actually calculate something with it.
 Well, actually I can do so since summer this year.
 This project started out in German, so I am translating it right now to English.
 Also this is seen more as an experiment than a "real" calculator, also not a finished one.
 There will be features added, but also if there are bugs, I will fix them, but I cannot guarantee that all major bugs are fixed by now.

+All of this software is licensed under GPL 3, the file is included, you can also find the license [here.](https://www.gnu.org/licenses/gpl.html)

 Right now these features are implemented: